-IGNOU – School of Foreign Languages (SOFL), in collaboration with Iran Culture House New Delhi, IGNOU, has initiated a 6-month regular Certificate Programme in the Persian Language.
+IGNOU – School of Foreign Languages (SOFL), in collaboration with Iran Culture House New Delhi, IGNOU, has initiated a 6-month regular certificate program in Persian.

-The course is expected to provide a basic working knowledge of the Persian Language and Iranian Culture.
+The course provides a basic working knowledge of the Persian Language and Iranian Culture.

 5. Persian language course by NCPUL